rufuspollock/tao/Meetings.md

 These distinctions are useful because it allows us to be clear on *what type of meeting you are having*, and, thus, on the *form*, *function* and expected *outputs*.

-Clarity also falling into "sync meeting anti-pattern" and other meeting anti-patterns.
+Clarity also helps avoid falling into the "sync meeting anti-pattern" and other meeting anti-patterns (see below).

 ## Processing material from meetings